// Virtual Drivetrain

 Thermomechanics of Components

 Thermomechanical calculations provide valuable information on the expansion and distortion behaviour of drive components in operation.
-In particular, the focus lies on thermally highly stressed components such as crankcases and exhaust systems, but increasingly also on cooling systems (for example in traction batteries of electric vehicles).
+In particular, the focus lies on thermally highly stressed components such as crankcases and exhaust systems, but increasingly also on cooling systems (for example in traction batteries of electric vehicles or fuel cell-based systems).

 Tribology — Friction and Abrasion

 Wherever liquids flow, CFD calculation becomes part of the equation.
-Issues such as gas exchange, combustion and exhaust gas aftertreatment are dealt with, as well as the thermal management of traction batteries and cavitation-critical areas on components around which liquids flow.
+Issues such as gas exchange, carburetion, uniform flow distribution, combustion and exhaust gas aftertreatment are dealt with, as well as the thermal management of traction batteries and fuel cell-based systems – including cavitation-critical areas on components around which liquids flow.
 Depending on the operation purpose, we use 2D or 3D models as well as single-phase or multi-phase simulation approaches.

 Electromagnetics and Electronics

 APL uses 0D and 1D approaches to represent the various subcomponents on a system basis.
-Examples are oil, cooling, battery and injection systems on subsystem level or complete vehicle models for internal combustion, hybrid and electric drives.
+Examples are oil, cooling, battery and injection systems on subsystem level or complete vehicle models for internal combustion, hybrid, fuel cell and electric drives.

 Systematic Variation and Optimisation